 - How neuroscience will affect the future of learning

-The courses from Harvard University can be audited free or students can choose to receive a verified certificate for a small fee.
+The Harvard University Free Courses 2020 can be audited free or students can choose to receive a verified certificate for a small fee.
 The free online courses are available Physics, Math, Chemistry, Computer Science, Architectural, Data Anaysis & Statistics, Energy & Earth Sciences , Humanities, Social Sciences, History, Art & Culture, Law, Literature, Education & Teacher Training, Biology & Life Sciences, Health & Safety, Communication, Business & Management, Economics & Finance.

 - The Architectural Imagination: Learn fundamental principles of architecture — as an academic subject or a professional career — from a study of history’s important buildings.

 - Stravinsky’s Rite of Spring: Modernism, Ballet, and Riots:Learn the fascinating history of Igor Stravinsky’s The Rite of Spring, one of the most challenging and rewarding ballets ever written.

 - First Nights: Berlioz’s Symphonie Fantastique and Program Music in the 19th Century: Learn about Hector Berlioz’s Symphonie Fantastique, an iconic Romantic symphony that ushered in an era of narrative “program music.”